shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

 		SD does not provide Estop when any HMI control is deactivated (e.g. Lidar inadvertently turned off) <br><br>
 		SD does not provide Estop when any HMI sensor status turns red <br><br>
 		SD does not provide Estop when radar is obscured (e.g. moth) <br><br>
-		SD does not provide Estop when any HMI control is unexpectedly activated (e.g. Lidar inadvertently turned on <br><br>
+		SD does not provide Estop when any HMI control is unexpectedly activated (e.g. Lidar inadvertently turned on
     </td>

 	<td class="Providing">